-Cashcrate is a quite a bit more than your regular survey site, it’s general feel and appearance reminds me of Swagbucks.
+Cashcrate is a quite a bit more than your regular survey site, it’s general feel and appearance reminds me of my favourite rewards site, Swagbucks.

 While I’m not a fan of spending much time on sites with low earning potential, I am interested in finding some of the best sites of this kind.

-You won’t make a fortune here, but you can certainly make a little bit extra cash.
-Read on for my full Cashcrate review (2017)
+You won’t be making a fortune here, but you can certainly make a little bit extra cash.
+Read on for my full Cashcrate review…

 Cost: Free to join, (but if you fill out offers, some are paid)